Capital Mechanized Infantry Division: Unit statistics for the Vietnam War

-Current Status
+After Vietnam War

 The Tiger Division was reorganized in 1980s to parallel the reorganization taking place in United States Army at the same time.
 The "regiments" of the older organization were replaced by "brigades," consisting of both armor and mechanized infantry components.
 The 1st and Cavalry regiments were reorganized to include two mechanized infantry battalions and an armored battalion each, while the 26th regiment became an armored brigade with two armored battalions and a mechanized infantry battalion.
 As 8th Mechanized Infantry Division and 26th Mechanized Infantry Division were consolidated into the new 8th Mechanized Infantry Division on November 30, 2018, Cavalry Brigade was reassigned to 8th Division and in exchange, the Tiger Division received 16th Brigade.